SkyPrep/skyprep-php/README.md

 In order to use the SkyPrep PHP SDK Wrapper, simply require 'api.php' in your project and instantiate an instance of the the API Library using your SkyPrep domain and API key.

+The PHP SDK Wrapper uses the Guzzle PHP library, so the requirements for Guzzle must be met.
+If you're having connectivity issues related to Guzzle, please check the Guzzle documentation.

 You'll need your API key and account key (domain that you use SkyPrep on) to get started.